 Navigating the rules on permit-free building: a step-by-step guide

-Since the Environment Act came into effect in January of this year, the first questions have begun to roll in.
+Since the Environment Act took effect in January of this year, the first questions have begun to roll in.
 A frequently recurring question is how permit-free building is regulated under the Environment Act.
-In this article, we dive deeper into the world of permit-free construction, offering a practical step-by-step plan so that your construction project can be realized successfully.
+In this article, Luca van den Berg dives deeper into the world of permit-free building, offering a practical step-by-step plan so that your building project can be realized successfully.

 #Environment Act